NicholasChua/siem_osint_automation/README.md

 ### `vt_ip_osint.py`

-This script takes in IP addresses as input and queries VirusTotal for information on the IP addresses.
+This script takes in an IP address as input and queries VirusTotal for information on the IP address.
 The script then outputs the response to a .json file.
 The file is then further processed to extract relevant information (e.g. which vendors consider it malicious) and return it to the user.

 ```bash
 python vt_ip_osint.py --ip 8.8.8.8